 How do I Waterproof Hemp Fabric?

-There are a few different ways to achieve waterproofing for hemp fabrics.
+There are a few different ways to achieve waterproofing for organic fabrics such as hemp.
 They range from natural options, through to more synthetic techniques.
 Let’s start by taking a look at the natural option; beeswax.

 Beeswax has been used for a variety of uses for thousands of years.
 Created by honey bees, the wax When melted on to fabrics, it creates a barrier that makes the fabric waterproof.
 You can quite easily waterproof your fabrics using beeswax at home with just an iron and some greaseproof/parchment paper.
 If you’ve bought a block of beeswax, then grate it into small chunks.
 You can also buy pre-grated beeswax, which cuts out this first step.
 Then get your iron really hot, stick it on the highest setting and let it heat up to full temperature.
 Put down one sheet of greaseproof paper to protect your ironing board, and then lay out your fabric on top of the paper.
 Sprinkle some of the grated beeswax on to the fabric and then place a second piece of greaseproof paper over the top.
 Next, take your iron and run it across the top of the paper until the beeswax melts and absorbs into the fabric.
 You may need to add more gratings on top of the fabric to cover any missed spots.